richchurcher/express-api-auth/README.md

 ## Basic use

-To protect an Express route:
+To add authentication to an Express route:

 ```js
 const express = require('express')